mhetacc/DataMiningChallenges/PhoneUserChallenge/Phone_report.md

 ```

 We still see an increase in call times for men even on compressed values.
 We can conclude that, for our customers, men tend to call for longer.

-Then, it would be interesting to see how much age factors in call times.

 We can do something similar for plan and paying method.
 We will cut off the top 1%.

 ```{bash}